Cuba holds unusual vote on law allowing same-sex marriage

 But there’s a strong strain of social conservatism in Cuba, where evangelical churches have been growing.
 Several religious leaders have expressed concern or opposition to the law., worrying it could weaken nuclear families.

-Some of those churches took advantage of the opening in 2018 and 2019 to campaign against another plebiscite that would have rewritten the constitution in a way to allow gay marriage.
+Some of those churches took advantage of the opening in 2018 and 2019 to campaign against another plebiscite which would have rewritten the constitution in a way to allow gay marriage.

 The opposition was strong enough that the government at that time backed away.